 Mogsy’s Rating: 3.5 of 5 stars

-Series: Book 1 of Royal Bastards
+Series: Book 1 of Best Laid Plans

-Publisher: Disney-Hyperion (May 30, 2017)
+Publisher: Rob J. Hayes (May 24, 2017)

 Bookshelf Roundup is a feature I do every other weekend which fills the role of several blog memes, like Stacking the Shelves where I talk about the new books I’ve added to my library or received for review, as well as It’s Monday!
 What Are You Reading? where I round up what I’ve read since the last update and what I’m planning to read soon.
 Mostly it also serves as a recap post, so sometimes I’ll throw in stuff like reading challenge progress reports, book lists, and other random bookish thoughts or announcements.

 Thank you to the publishers and authors for the following review copies received.
 For more details and full descriptions of the books, be sure to click the links to their Goodreads pages!

 With thanks to Orbit Books for the following new arrivals: The Stone Sky by N.K.
 Jemisin is the third and final volume of The Broken Earth series which I’ve been enjoying so far, but I think how I feel about this trilogy as a whole will depend highly on how this one turns out.
 I’m also looking forward to Strange Practice by Vivian Shaw, a fun looking debut featuring a cool mash-up of urban fantasy and classic gothic literature elements.
 Hoping I can start this soon!
 And finally I also received an ARC of The Tethered Mage by Melissa Caruso, the first volume of a new epic fantasy series coming out this fall.
 I’m really curious about this one.